justincampbell/private-terraform-enterprise/labs/01-infra.md

 This lab will establish the underlying infrastructure for our PTFE setup.
 For more information on these requirements, please see the [Preflight Requirements](https://www.terraform.io/docs/enterprise/private/preflight-installer.html) and the [AWS Reference Architecture](https://www.terraform.io/docs/enterprise/private/aws-setup-guide.html).

 ### Course Prerequisites:
-- A Replicated Installer License
+- A Replicated Installer License - If you do not have a replicated license, please contact [the helpdesk](helpdesk@hashicorp.com).
-  - Follow [this guide](https://hashicorp.atlassian.net/wiki/spaces/SE/pages/142344369/Install+your+own+pTFE+Instance) before training begins.
+- Ability to SSH into a workstation
+- Comfort with command line & understanding of Terraform

 - Task 1: Connect to the Student Workstation
 - Task 2: Verify Terraform installation